it-at-m/Praktikumsplaner/doc/src/features/MeldungOertlAusbilder.md

 When there is no active [Meldezeitraum](../glossary.md#meldezeitraum), the [Praktikumsstelle](../glossary.md#praktikumsstelle) will not be reported and an error is shown.

 This makes sure that [Praktikumsstellen](../glossary.md#praktikumsstelle) are only reported in certain time frames that the [örtliche Ausbildungsleitung](../glossary.md#ortliche-ausbildungsleitung) wants.

+When there is no active [Meldezeitraum](../glossary.md#meldezeitraum) a message will appear telling the user it is currently not possible to submit new [Praktikumsstellen](../glossary.md#praktikumsstelle).